giltayar/nursery/README.md

 // ==> after Nursery failed!
 ````

-When an abort happens, the `nursery.signal` will be `true`, enabling us to check the flag and abort whenever we want to.
+When an abort happens, the `nursery.signal` is `true`, enabling us to check the flag and abort whenever we want to.
 We can also use `nursery.signal.onabort` to register an abort handler if we want to.

 > For more information on `AbortController`,